DevExpress/testcafe-browser-provider-electron/README.md

 ### Testing an Executable Electron Application

-If you have a built Electron application with an executable file `<you_app_name>.exe` or `electron.exe`, you do not need to install an Electron module to run tests.
-You only need to perform the following steps.
+If your Electron app is built it has `<your_app_name>.exe` or `electron.exe` file.
+In that case you don't need an Electron module to run tests.
+Perform the following steps instead.

 1. In the application directory, create a `.testcafe-electron-rc` file with the following settings.